 How to Keep the Properties of Sulfur

-Drinking fresh raw milk will give you much more of this
+Drinking fresh grass fed raw milk will give you much more of this

-Eating sashimi, poke, and sushi that contains raw fish will give you an adequate amount of sulfur.
+Eating poke, sashimi, and sushi that contains raw fish will give you an adequate supply of sulfur.

-Lightly cooking your foods should help to retain more properties of sulfur than overcooking your foods.
+Lightly cooking your foods should help to retain more properties of sulfur than overcooking foods.

 MSM is an organic form of sulfur and contains about 34% of elemental sulfur which makes it a very rich source of sulfur.